robindrew/robindrew-trading/README.md

 Note: IG Index does **not** provide access to any useful quantity of historic price data.
 Strict limits exist on the amount of historic price data that can be queried via the REST API each month.

 ## Providers
-A provider is an implementation of the ITradingPlatform along with supporting classes to simply access to an existing broker APIs.
+A provider is an implementation of the trading platform along with supporting classes to simply access to an existing broker APIs.
 The following providers are available, including a provider specifically for backtesting against historic data:
 * [IG Index Provider](https://github.com/robindrew/robindrew-trading-igindex)
 * [Active Tick Provider](https://github.com/robindrew/robindrew-trading-activetick)